 So there are a variety of products you can use to do this.
 None of these products are perfect, but we have found that hard boxes or cases are more consistently waterproof.
 The seals are not flexible so are less likely to leak.

-These are normally translucent plastic bags with some sort of waterproof seal at one end.
+These are plastic bags with some sort of waterproof seal at one end.
 Don't be tempted to use what is called a dry bag.
 The waterproof closure is made by folding over the top several times and attaching some sort of clip (or velcroing it down).
 These are not waterproof if dunked and they are bulky.

 Waterproof boxes are proving to be more challenging to find.
 Of course there are always Pelican Boxes, but they are only rated water-resistant, which is not good enough, especially if you dive down at all while snorkeling.
 And our favorite brand of underwater boxes, Otterbox, seems to be discontinuing the line.